Performer; Alterations Expert

 How did Carthage prepare you?

-“In the working world of music, there is a point at which many elements and decisions must be second nature to avoid feeling overwhelmed.
-My education at Carthage helped me get into great habits that helped me feel fully prepared to walk into an audition like I deserved to be there as a professional candidate.”
+“If you’re a recent graduate, this is wonderful because you possess a fresh perspective and all this awesome energy, but it’s crucial that you tap into the etiquette and practices that the more experienced performers tend to have.
+My education at Carthage helped me get into great habits that helped me feel fully prepared to walk into an audition like I deserved to be there as a professional candidate.

 How has your liberal arts education benefitted you?